-If you’ve only got time for one tour on your trip to Iceland make it a tour of The Golden Circle.
+If you’ve only got time for one tour on your trip to Iceland, make it a tour of The Golden Circle.
 Why this tour?
-You’ll experience three forces of nature in one unforgettable day – Gullfoss, geysers and geological rifts…

-Iceland’s Golden Circle route in Southern Iceland, covers about 300 km starting in Reykjavík, before panning into central Iceland and back again taking in en-route the rugged beauty and power of mother nature in all her Icelandic glory.
-Ideally I’d like to take an Icelandic road trip but if you don’t have time this is the next best alternative.
+Iceland’s Golden Circle route covers about 300 km in Southern Iceland, starting in Reykjavík before panning into central Iceland and then back to the capital again.
+En route, you’ll take in the rugged beauty and power of Mother Nature in all her Icelandic glory.

-The sky was still deep blue when we left Hotel Ion at 9am, around dawn, on an icy February morning.
-Visiting Iceland in winter has its bonuses though – you get to see the sunrise without having to get up at silly o’clock!
+The sky was still deep blue when we left the ION Adventure Hotel at dawn, around 9am on an icy February morning.
+Visiting Iceland in winter does have its bonuses – you get to see the sunrise without getting up at silly o’clock!

 Þingvellir National Park

-The whole area is part of a fissure ribboning through Iceland where you can clearly see the drifting in the tectonic plate boundaries of North America and Eurasia – The Mid-Atlantic Ridge.
-The rift widens every year by a few millimetres and the faults in the earth’s crust filled with deep crystal-clear waters are clearly visible.
+The whole area is part of a fissure that ribbons through Iceland, caused by the drifting of the North American and Eurasian tectonic plates.
+This rift, the Mid-Atlantic Ridge, widens every year by a few millimetres, and you can clearly see the deep faults in the earth’s crust, filled with crystal-clear waters.